daniellaskinner/bankingApp/README.md

 Success: status 200
 ```
 {
+    "status": 200,
     "success": true,
-    "message": "Successfully added new account for: (client Name)"
+    "message": "Successfully added new account for: (client name)",
+    "accountsData": []
 }
 ```

 Failure: status 500
 ```
 {
+    "status": 500,
     "success": false,
-    "message": "Unable to add new account for this client."
+    "message": "Unable to add new account for this client.",
+    "accountsData": []
 }
 ```